How Important is Utilization to Your Game Room Design Decisions?

 Utilization in Game Room Design Decisions

 Manufacturers, distributors, and Family Entertainment Center owners alike tend to focus primarily on cash box or game earnings when evaluating a game.
-I can't argue that the cash box is King, but in a large room that is designed to keep as many customers as happy as possible, utilization can be an undervalued metric.
+I can’t argue that the cash box is King, but in a large room designed to keep as many customers as happy as possible, utilization can be an undervalued metric.

 Measurements and Analytics

 Utilization measures what percentage of time a game was being played over a defined period. (# of plays x length of play/time).
-A redemption game and video game both might have the same 75% utilization from Saturday at 1 pm-3 pm, but the redemption piece made three times the amount of money because of the length of play difference.
+A redemption game and video game might have the same 75% utilization from Saturday at 1 pm-3 pm, but the redemption piece made three times the amount of money because of the length of play difference.
 Does that make the redemption piece more valuable to you and your customer base?
-Would that family of four still have spent $65 if the game room was redemption only or if the video games were occupied and father/son got restless waiting?
-Utilization is a helpful analytic metric to be used for evaluating your game room across or within all categories, not just redemption vs. video.
+Would that family of four still have spent $65 if the game room was redemption only or if the video games were occupied and the father/son got restless waiting?
+Utilization is a helpful analytic metric for evaluating your game room across or within all categories, not just redemption vs. video.

 Proper Game Room Equipment Mix